Advice

 Remove hair and dander

-According to AOL Real Estate, approximately 15 percent of the population is allergic to dogs and cats.
+According to the Asthma and Allergy Foundation of America, approximately 10-20% of the population is allergic to dogs and cats.
 Therefore, you'll want to remove as much pet hair and dander as possible.
 Get your carpets and upholstered furniture professionally cleaned and also consider getting your air ducts cleaned.

 Fix the damages

-If your pet has caused visible damage to your home or yard by digging holes in the ground or chewing furniture, for example, you should fix or remove evidence.
-You don't want to give your buyers a reason to wonder what other damage your pet may have done to the house.
+If your pet has caused visible damage to your home or yard by digging holes in the ground or chewing furniture, you should fix the problem, replace the damaged item or remove it from view.
+You don't want to give your buyers a reason to wonder what other damage your pet may have done to the house or if you’ve been letting damages fester in the home.

 Find a reliable pet sitter